softwaremill/jekyll-softwaremill/_posts/company/2014-01-28-bootzooka-reloaded-bootstrap-angular-scalatra.md

 <br />
 Not so much, huh?
 It may sound so, but in fact you get a complete backend layer for that (ranging from talking to the DB to exposing the JSON API) together with a complete frontend solution (AngularJS application structure with a basic security and server communication).
 It means that you can start building your application on it right away as there is a high chance that your project needs authentication and user management.
-Other features are up to you and Bootzooka doesn't stand in your way ot building them right.
+Other features are up to you and Bootzooka doesn't stand in your way of building them right.

 #### Upgrades
 As for the versions of building blocks, the following are now in Bootzooka: